miztiik/serverless-janitor-for-security-groups/README.md

 This AWS Lambda function searches for all AWS Console created "launch-wizard" security groups and attempts to delete them.
 It returns a `json` object of all security groups successfully deleted by the function.

 # Customizations
 The script is designed to run only in one region, that can be customized to suit *your region* using the `globalVars['REGION_NAME']`.
-It also looks for the string `*launch-wizard*` to identify the SG's to be deleted.
+The function looks for the string `*launch-wizard*` to identify the SG's attached to _default VPC_ and marks them to be deleted.
 Change this to suit your needs

 #### Output